 Companies like PK Clean are what our world sorely needs.

-Lesson to learn: Some problems are better tackled head on.
+The lesson to learn: Some problems are better-tackled head-on.
 Have a daring mission, and you might be rewarded by people who are inspired by your work.

 8. Ministry of Supply‘s mission statement: that clothing should be an extension of your body, equipping you to realize your limitless potential.